AlphaFold

 AlphaFold 3, introduced by Google DeepMind and Isomorphic Labs in 2024, extended the system from protein-only structure prediction toward biomolecular interaction modeling.
 The Nature paper described a model for structures involving proteins, nucleic acids, small molecules, ions, and modified residues.

-Google also launched AlphaFold Server to provide free non-commercial access to AlphaFold 3 prediction capabilities, and later said it released AlphaFold 3 model code and weights for academic use.
+Google also launched AlphaFold Server to provide free non-commercial access to AlphaFold 3 prediction capabilities, and later made AlphaFold 3 inference code and model-parameter access available under separate terms for academic use.
+The GitHub repository states that AlphaFold 3 Server has a more limited set of ligands and covalent modifications than the local code path, and that model parameters must be requested directly from Google.
 This release pattern matters because scientific AI is shaped not only by accuracy, but by access: who can run the model, audit it, reproduce it, modify it, and use it inside public research rather than only private drug-discovery pipelines.

 Limits and Scientific Caution